Topdev0706/Blockchain-Bitcoin-/README.md

 ## Configure

-By default, qfactom assumes the factomd and factom-wallet applications are running on your localhost server.
+By default, qfactom assumes the *factomd* and *factom-walletd* applications are running on your localhost server.
 If they are hosted elsewhere, then run the following commands to change the default

     q).factomd.initHost[`$":http://remotehost:8088/v2"]       // Change factomd host location
-    q).factomwallet.initHost[`$":http://remotehost:8089/v2"]  // Change factom wallet host location
+    q).factomwallet.initHost[`$":http://remotehost:8089/v2"]  // Change factom-walletd host location

-If you are running factomd with username and password enabled, as shown below
+If you are running *factomd* with username and password enabled, as shown below

     ./factomd -rpcuser <username> -rpcpass <password>

 Then run the following command to ensure the authentication credentials are passed on the API calls

     q).factomd.initPass["username:password"]

+The best way to confirm the credentials are correct is to make a trivial call to get the *factomd* version number

+    q).factomd.properties[{x}]
+    jsonrpc| "2.0"
+    id     | 0f
+    result | `factomdversion`factomdapiversion!("0.4.2.1";"2.0")

+Incorrect username and password credentials will result in the following error

+    q).factomd.properties[{x}]
+    Error: illegal char U at 4 .Q.hp returned: 401 Unauthorized.

 ## License